benschw/books-grpc-poc/README.md

 - user input validation
 - test postgres repo

-## db
+## Run the App
+Get the app running locally

+	# build (for linux since it will be running inside a docker container)
+	GOOS=linux GOARCH=amd64 go build

-Start a postgresql container with docker-compose
+	# Start a postgres server & the app with docker-compose
 	docker-compose up -d